'Finding the time and a place in which to be silent is important for us all. A wonderful project'

 HOW DID SILENT SPACE BEGIN?

 Our lives are often hectic.
 It can be difficult, particularly for those of us who live in urban areas, to find five minutes peace.
-Even the parks and gardens we visit for relaxation can be busy at weekends.

 How different might life be if green places for silent reflection were easily accessible to us all?
-If enjoying brief spells of silence in nature was accepted as essential for our health?
+If enjoying brief spells of silence in nature was accepted as essential for our wellbeing?
 How much effort would it take to make this happen?
 We decided to find out.

 The feedback from the pilot was so positive and the project so easy to run that, using the knowledge we’ve gained, we’re helping to create more Silent Spaces wherever we can.
 As one happy visitor pointed out, ‘It’s wonderful to have permission to be silent.’